-For your convenience, we have provided binaries of reference implementations of the client and the server that follow the protocol and meet all the requirements.
-They're in
+For your convenience, we have provided binaries of reference implementations of the client and the server that follow the protocol and meet all the requirements in each of your github repo.

-/course/cs168/pub/<os>/snowcast, where <os> is one of linux, darwin, or windows.
 Take advantage of these!
 You can test your adherence to the protocol based on how well your programs interact with them.
 This is why our protocol is specified so precisely.
 Your programs are expected to interoperate with ours.